Things to Do on Big Island

 If you're looking for the best or top Big Island of Hawaii Vacation activities then you're in the right place.
 In this article, we've selected our top ten activities and attractions for visitors on their Big Island vacation trip.

-Home to two of the world's greatest mountains, the world's most active volcano, 11 of the world's 13 climate zones, Hawai'i's greatest king, and the wettest city in the United States, the Big Island of Hawai'i is an island like no other.
+Home to two of the world's greatest mountains, one of the world's most active volcanoes, the majority of the world's major climate zones, Hawai'i's greatest king, and the wettest city in the United States, the Big Island of Hawai'i is an island like no other.
 It is an island of such proportions that all of the other islands in the main Hawaiian chain could fit inside it twice.
 Our Big Island of Hawaii Must See and Do page already highlights the majority of "Must See" attractions on the island, but this list is meant to narrow that list even further.
 Let's take a look at our top ten picks.

 First, making this list is purely subjective, it's our opinion and not a list everyone will agree with.
 That said, we feel pretty confident these are the top things to do and see on the Big Island of Hawaii.
 If you feel we've left something off, we hope you'll tell us in the comment section below.